jackdesert/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_nginx.rst

       $ cd /var/log/nginx
       $ tail -f error.log access.log

-    If you see an ``No such file or directory`` error in the Nginx error log, verify the name of the socket file specified in ``/etc/nginx/sites-enabled/myproject.conf``.
+    If you see a ``No such file or directory`` error in the Nginx error log, verify the name of the socket file specified in ``/etc/nginx/sites-enabled/myproject.conf``.
 Verify that the file
     reference there actually exists.
 If it does not, check where uWSGI is set